-- a) Income to support the day to day mission of the parish, which was €3,494,307 in 2016, reflecting a drop of circa €200k on the previous year.
+- a) Income to support the day to day mission of the parish, which was €3,456,485 in 2017, reflecting a drop of circa €38k on the previous year.
 This income is applied to fund the supplies, heat and light, insurances, administrative costs and the maintenance of buildings.
-This income also provides for the payment of: - a diocesan needs levy to the Diocese of Elphin (CHY 3703), based on the number of families in the parish, which is intended to cover the costs of Diocesan Administration and the provision of a range of central services for the benefit of all the parishes of the diocese.
-Due to the disparity between the number of resident families and the number of contributing families, a new system, assessed as a percentage of the parish income, will be introduced in 2018. - certain expenses of the priest, including health insurance, motor tax and insurance, and - b) Income collected specifically for the support of the priest(s) of the parish.
+This income also provides for the payment of: - a diocesan needs levy to the Diocese of Elphin (CHY 3703), calculated as 12% of the operational income of the parish.
+This is intended to cover the costs of Diocesan Administration and the provision of a range of central services for the benefit of all the parishes of the diocese. - certain expenses of the priest, including health insurance, motor tax and insurance. - b) Income collected specifically for the support of the priest(s) of the parish.
 It includes a single special collection at Christmas, Easter, Pentecost and on one weekend in November, together with the offerings which may be made on the occasions of Baptisms, Marriages, Funerals and Stations.
-This clergy income came to a total of €1,294,298 in the year under review (a reduction of just over €100k on the previous year).
+This clergy income came to a total of €1,210,563 in the year under review (a reduction of €84k on the previous year).
+Allowing that the offerings made personally to priests on the occasions of sacramental celebrations are no longer included under this heading, this is a satisfactory outcome for the year.

 The annual income for each priest is determined from time to time by the Bishop in consultation with the Council of Priests.
-The base income currently stands at €20,004 per annum for Parish priests and €18,732 for Curates figure and has not increased since 2009.
+The base income currently stands at €20,004 per annum for Parish priests and €18,732 for Curates.
 In parishes where the income designated for the support of the priests does not reach that base level, the balance is made up from the parish account.
-In parishes where the income exceeds the minimum required for the support of the priests, 20% of the surplus is paid by the priests of that parish to each of the following:
+In parishes where the income exceeds the minimum required for the support of the priests, 40% of the surplus is shared between the priests of the parish and 20% is paid by the priests of that parish to each of the following: